 Senate Review of Committee Reports:

 The reports were received by the Senate members.
 Dr. Weil solicited any comments or question from the committee.
-Dr. Curtis commentated on the Budget and Benefits Report asking about renegotiating of the FNA’s and when will that go into effect?
+Dr. Curtis commentated on the Budget and Benefits Report asking about renegotiating of the F and A’s and when will that go into effect?
 Dr. Stroup answered that they sent them on for approval and will send a note to the research office for an update.
 Dr. Weil pointed out the Research Committee is discussing the animal facility and that there is a need for faculty to identify their core research needs.
 Dr. Weil confirmed that the IRB has revised documents that are ready for viewing.

 Dr. Hall, OSU-Faculty Council Representative, was not available to attend the Faculty Council meeting, therefore, Dr. Weil attended the meeting.
-She reported that Dr. Weaver gave a report about international travel to and OSU policy will be updated on a monthly basis.
+She reported that Dr. Weaver gave a report about international travel and OSU policy will be updated on a monthly basis.
 President Hargis announced that everyone at OSU can be vaccinated as part of phase 3.
 Stillwater is vaccinating 1,000 people a day for 2 days a week until they receive more supplies.
 A question was raised regarding the cleaning staff that are contracted through OSU.
 There was no knowledge if the cleaning staff is getting vaccinated.
 The Vice-President will follow up on the contracted company.
 In regard to CHS, Dr. Stroup will inquire with facilities.
 President Hargis announced about his upcoming retirement and that he was going to hold the position for the Center for Ethical Leadership on campus.
 The graduation will be held at the Broken Arrow Stadium.

 There were three formal recommendations that were approved at the Faculty Council meeting: